 In Japan, chairs are not a common phenomenon when it comes to eating.
 The concept of chairs is, without a doubt, accepted in Japan, but when it comes to eating, the Japanese prefer floor seats.
 What people find even more shocking is that even in up-scale and five-star restaurants, people would most likely find floor seats only and not chairs.

-How the Japanese adapted Floor setting Culture?
+How do the Japanese adapt Floor setting Culture?

 This tradition was adapted from the floor culture in China, and it was adapted into a more sophisticated “Tatami culture”.
 A tatami is a type of flooring material and a mat, which is still used in traditional Japanese-style rooms.
 It was traditionally made using rice straw to form the core.
 This is another reason why the Japanese prefer floor seats.
 Tatami were not solid floors and hence, could not support chairs for any length of time.
-But still the Japanese preferred to use the Tatami, that happened to be compatible with the Japanese climate very well.
+But still the Japanese preferred to use the Tatami, which happened to be compatible with the Japanese climate very well.

-Another reason why the Japanese prefer floor seats to chairs is Conservation of space.
+Another reason why the Japanese prefer floor seats to chairs is the Conservation of space.
 Japan is a small country; hence it has small apartments to accommodate the growing population.
 Having this floor culture was a way to save space.
-For example, after having their dinner or lunch, they could spread about their bedsheets and sleep.
+For example, after having their dinner or lunch, they could spread their bedsheets and sleep.

 Sleeping on the floor and doing with fewer pieces of furniture would both mean a faster and safer escape should the big one hit.

-Geography of the country, Japan, is also another reason why the people in it prefer floor seats.
-Japan is an island country which is isolated from other countries, hence it is free from influences and invasions.
+The geography of the country, Japan, is also another reason why the people in it prefer floor seats.
+Japan is an island country that is isolated from other countries, hence it is free from influences and invasions.
 Once the trade relationship between China and Japan broke down after the Song and Yuan Dynasties, chairs were not introduced in Japan for quite a long time.
 The Japanese are also known to stick with their traditions and way of life; once they have found an efficient solution to things, they will hardly move on from it and hence, will stick with it.

 Types of sitting on Floor by Japanese